VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Coding interviews are bad for the business and bad for the candidate.
 Instead, you should conduct interviews that are inclusive, find the best long term fit for your business, and convey the joy of solving problems there.

 Make the interview a conversation.
-Share your business goals and details about the role you're hiring for and your expectations.
+Share your business goals and details about your mission, the role you're hiring for, your expectations technically and culturally, and your values as an organization.
 Then consider questions like these.

 ### "What are some examples of problems you solved at work?
 Take me through how you solved them."

 This question helps you understand the experiences candidates have had on the job.
 It helps you evaluate how these experiences apply to your business and, more importantly, how your candidates approach challenges.
 Feel free to explore the topic in depth and follow threads of conversation as candidates raise points you find particularly interesting.
-You don't have to be Oprah, but there is an art to navigating a conversation to elicit more information.
-You will get a good sense of how well the candidates understand their tech, their creativity, amd their ability to gain new knowledge.
+You don't have to be [Oprah](https://www.youtube.com/watch?v=w-gkAM0XZMU), but there is an art to navigating a conversation to elicit more information.
+You will get a good sense of candidates' technical knowledge, their creativity, amd their ability to gain new knowledge.

-After all, game knows game.
+After all, game recognizes game.

 ### "Can you describe a situation at work where you were particularly proud of what you accomplished?"